Do You Know Nevada’s Electric Scooter Laws?

 Last week, a woman sustained major injuries after she was struck while riding an electric scooter near Wigwam Avenue and Las Vegas Boulevard.
 Electric scooters carry many risks.
 There are many ways cities and states have tried to combat these risks, including laws.
 If you ride an electric scooter in Las Vegas, it is important that you understand these laws.
 Here, we will go over Nevada’s electric scooter laws.

 We hope the below discussion helps you stay safe while riding an electric scooter.
 If a driver injures you while you are on an electric scooter, contact an experienced personal injury lawyer.
 A personal injury lawyer will help to protect your rights and ensure you receive maximum compensation.
+Also, learn about Nevada electric scooter laws.

 As a Las Vegas electric scooter accident victim, you don’t want to fight alone.
 Other parties do not have your best interests in mind.
 Anthem Injury Lawyers has a dedicated team of lawyers and staff ready to help you with your personal injury case.
 Insurance companies and other parties are not interested in helping you receive what you should as a victim of a Las Vegas electric scooter accident.
 You need an experienced personal injury lawyer with a proven track record of winning cases like yours, for significant compensation.
 Our lawyers have over 25 years of experience winning top compensation for Las Vegas accident victims.